CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ### Different types of database

 There are many different kinds of database and different implementations.
 Sometimes, a database type is a better fit to certain use case or certain problems.
 The most well-known database types include relational database, key/value database, graph database and document database (also known as NoSQL).
 For this class, we will focus specifically on relational database as they are the most widely used and supported.
 You can consult [DB-Engines](https://db-engines.com/en/ranking) to see a ranking of the most used database, as you can see, there is a lot of them!

-### Database modeling exercise

-**Scenario:** You've been hired to create a database for a new company which wants to revolutionize the hotel booking market.
-The first task you've been given is to model how the company would store its data in a database.
-Here are your requirements:

-- The company wants to store all the hotels available on their website
-- For each hotel, the company wants to record the name, the number of rooms, the room types and the price for each room types.
-The price of each room type is fixed for each hotel.
-- The company also needs to store the information of customers who registered on their website with a name, an email and an address.
-- Customers need to be able to record their bank details which consist of an account number and a sort code.
-- Finally, as customers can book a room in an hotel on the website, the company wants to store all the bookings.

-With mentors help, model the database for this company.
-In particular, show the different entities, fields and relationships between each entity.

 ## Introduction to PostgreSQL